coopsymbiotic/coopsymbiotic-ansible/README.md

 Ansible playbooks for bidon.ca
 ==============================

-Ansible playbooks for my personnal servers.
+Ansible playbooks for my personnal servers (all running the latest stable version of Debian GNU/Linux).

 WARNING: I have just started using Ansible, my playbooks probably are most probably not a model for best practices.
 Copy-paste at your own risk.